Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 ## Features

+- When adding the tab to a channel the configuration allows for selecting the default filter settings.
+- The Tab name is set to "`<plan name>` Timeline"
 - React with Fluent UI Web application.
 - Access the Planner buckets and task via Microsoft Graph in the Web app (not through a Azure function)
 - Filter task by active or all tasks including completed.